 Joe had to admit, Diesel was really good at comforting people.
 But he was still trapped in this weird melancholy.
 It wasn’t the help he got that bothered him.
 Everybody needed help and he was perfectly comfortable with it.
 Just not in this way.
 Not from him.

-No one spoke any more.
-The crew staffs were moving the properties for the next scene.
+No one spoke anymore.
+The crew staff was moving the properties for the next scene.
 Mason and Diesel had closed their eyes for a snap.
 Beau Knapp was reading the scripts.
 And Garrett, head tilted skyward, eyes closed, probably was thinking God knows what.

 Everything seemed fine.
 And just when Joe was about to close his eyes, Garrett broke the silence, “Have you ever been to somewhere else as warm as Morocco?”